ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 `(-o|--output) <output>`
 This optional parameter could be used to specify the directory path to which the Ballerina bindings should be inserted.
 If this path is not specified, the output will be written to the same directory from which the command is run.
 You can point to the path of a Ballerina module to generate the code inside a Ballerina module.

+`(-m|--modules)`
+This optional flag could be used to generate Ballerina module level mappings for each Java package, instead of generating all the bindings inside the default module or a single output directory.
+If this flag is specified, all the generated Java class mappings belonging to a specific Java package will reside inside a separate module representing this Java package.

 `--public`
 Set the visibility modifier of the generated binding objects to public.
 By default, the generated bindings will be module private.